What is a living will?

 Making your own decision regarding incapacitation empowers you for many different reasons.
 First, it simply saves you and your family thousands of dollars.
 In 2009, CBS released an article called the “Cost of Dying”.
 They reported that Ira Byock, during an interview with 60 Minutes, said that patients in an intensive care unit could spend up to $10,000 a day to be on life support.
 They also reported that Medicare paid $50 billion the previous year during the last two months of patient’s lives.
 We all know that the insurance companies get their money back whether from liens, reimbursements, or increased policy charges.
 Do yourself a favor and add this document to your estate plan.

 Another empowering reason for drafting this paper is to preserve your family’s harmony.
 Even if they don’t agree with the decision, at least you, the person dying, made the call.
-Without a living will, decisions of uncertainty can and usually do cause conflict between spouses, parents, siblings, children, and friends.
-Instead of your family having to hire an attorney, go through the legal process to make a decision for you, and delay your death, you can make the decision today, allowing them to avoid the emotional and monetary damages.
+Without an Orlando living will, decisions of uncertainty can and usually do cause conflict between spouses, parents, siblings, children, and friends.
+Instead of your family having to hire an attorney post-mortem, go through the legal process to make a decision for you, and delay your death, you can make the decision today, allowing them to avoid the emotional and monetary damages.
 How great that would be to know that if this situation does ever happen, it will bring your family closer, not rip them apart.

 Real Life Example: